dsu-cs/csc702_fall2025/Expanded_Attention/Lucas/README.md

 ## Model Optimization

 I used GELU activication instead of ReLU which is what chatGPT uses.
 This results in better gradients and better training.
 I also normalized before attention and the feedfoward network, because it has the potential to train a deeper model.
-I implemented 8 bit quantization which means the model stores weights as integers instead of floats, which results in a 4 times reduction in model size with a minimal accuracy loss.
+I implemented 8 bit quantization which means the model stores weights as integers instead of floats, which results in a 4 times reduction in model size with a minimal accuracy loss

-## Results